CortisXX/Pathology-research/README.md

 ✔ **Machine Learning for Disease Classification** – Logistic Regression & Random Forest Models.
 ✔ **Interactive Data Visualization** – Boxplots, Bar Charts, and more.
 ✔ **Built in R** – Easy to use and open-source.
-✔ (ongoing) **AI-Powered Real-Time Literature Interpretation** – Automatically highlights p-values and key insights.
+✔ **AI-Powered Real-Time Literature Interpretation** – Automatically highlights p-values and key insights.

 ---